mfractor/mfractor.content/humanising-grids-in-xamarin-forms/readme.md

  * These extensions do not have API documentation.
  * These extensions do not have thorough error logging to assist you in diagnosing runtime issues.
  * These extensions use reflection to perform the location and span calculations.
 This may have adverse runtime performance impacts.
- * Finally, these extensions do not have code-completion or design time analysis to assist in development.
+ * Finally, these extensions do not have code completion or design time analysis to assist in development.
 (But this could be added to MFractor pretty easily 😉).

 ## Summary